-Partnering with Local Organizations
+Partnering with Local Organizations to Promote a Healthier Community

 The Community Park partners with various local community organizations and farmers to offer fresh food and outreach services to the Southern Humboldt community.
 The Park strives to be a food hub, linking local farmers to existing food delivery programs and local families through our modified Community Supported Agriculture (CSA) program.